NickSaulnier/LaTex2Html/README.md

 # LaTeX subset → HTML

 TypeScript project that turns a **small, documented subset** of LaTeX math into HTML and CSS.
-There is **no MathJax** and no other third-party math libraries—only the tooling you explicitly add (TypeScript, Webpack, ESLint, Prettier).

 ## Allowed npm dependencies